Project-NewSight/CIS4398-Project-NewSight-Backend/README.md

 - **Optimized Performance**: Supports GPU acceleration and frame skipping for better performance
 - **Use Cases**: Reading street signs, labels, product information, environmental text

+### Object / Obstacle Detection Feature

+- **Purpose**: Detects nearby obstacles (people, cars, bikes, strollers, etc.) in a single camera frame and summarizes what is around the user (left / front / right) in a way that is easy to turn into speech.
+- **Model**: Uses **Ultralytics YOLOv8** with configurable weights (default: `object_detection_backend_yolov8n.pt`).
+- **Obstacle Awareness**:
+  - Treats certain classes (person, car, bicycle, motorcycle, bus, truck, stroller, etc.) as “obstacles”
+  - Measures bounding box size and screen position to decide whether something is big and centered enough to be a priority obstacle
+- **Region Logic**:
+  - Splits the frame into three regions: **left**, **front**, **right** (based on normalized box center `x`)
+  - Stores at most one “best” obstacle and one “best” generic object per region
+  - Chooses a single highest-priority detection for messaging, with priority:
+    1. Obstacle in front
+    2. Obstacle on left/right
+    3. Object in front
+    4. Object on left/right
+- **Summary Output**:
+  - Builds a compact `summary` object for the Android app that includes:
+    - `high_priority_warning` – whether there is something important to warn about
+    - `message` – human-readable summary like “Person in front about 2 meters away”
+    - `class_counts` – counts of each detected class
+    - `closest` – info about the closest relevant detection
+    - `processing_ms` – how long the frame took to process
+    - `TTS_Output.messages` – list of messages ready for TTS

 ### Shared Infrastructure
 - Clean, modular structure for easy integration with the Project NewSight mobile frontend
 - CORS middleware enabled for cross-origin requests